ezeparziale/streaming-twitter-kafka-mongodb/README.md

-# 🐦 Streaming twitter with kafka
+# 🐦 Streaming tweets with kafka and mongodb

 Demo of streaming tweets from twiiter and save it in mongodb.